 This film, narrated by Bob Weaver, promotes the Gulfstream Park horse racing venue.
 The focus is on the 1967 Florida Derby, a race for three-year-old thoroughbreds, and the special events surrounding the race.
-These events include: a fashion show; water skiers from Cypress Gardens; a wild animal race featuring zebras ridden by jockeys dressed as Tarzan; and the Derby Ball with shots of Governer Claude Kirk and his wife, Erika, dancing.
-Other items of interest include: shots of the Jackie Gleason show being filmed at Gulfstream Park, and other races, such as the Dawn Handicap; Canadian Turf Handicap; Gulfstream Park Handicap; and the Pan-American Turf Handicap.
+These events include: a fashion show; water skiers from Cypress Gardens; a wild animal race featuring zebras ridden by jockeys dressed as Tarzan; and the Derby Ball with shots of Governor Claude Kirk and his wife, Erika, dancing.
+Other items of interest include: shots of the Jackie Gleason show being filmed at Gulfstream Park; other races, such as the Dawn Handicap; Canadian Turf Handicap; Gulfstream Park Handicap; and the Pan-American Turf Handicap.
 Produced by Tel-Air Interests, Inc.

 Florida Memory is funded under the provisions of the Library Services and Technology Act, from the Institute of Museum and Library Services, administered by the Florida Department of State, Division of Library and Information Services.